-New Jersey's Prevention of Domestic Violence Act was enacted in 1982 to protect victims of domestic violence.
-This law includes a provision that permits victims to obtain a restraining order which limits the contact an alleged offender can have with a victim.
+The New Jersey legislature enacted the Prevention of Domestic Violence Act in 1982 to protect victims of domestic violence.
+This law includes a provision that permits victims to obtain a restraining order, which limits the contact an alleged offender can have with a victim.

 Thousands of temporary and final restraining orders are issued in Salem County courts each year.
 If you find yourself on the receiving end of a restraining order, its issuance will affect your life in many ways.
-In the worst scenarios, defendants have found themselves unable to return to their own homes and have been kept from seeing their own children.
+In the worst scenarios, defendants have found themselves unable to return to their own homes, losing custody of their children, and even prohibited from seeing their children.

 New Jersey Restraining Orders

 There are two different types of restraining orders in New Jersey: Temporary Restraining Orders (TROs) and Final Restraining Orders (FROs).
+Both are available for domestic violence and sexual assault victims.
 A judge will ultimately determine the validity and issuance of both.

 If this is your first time being issued a restraining order, there's a high likelihood that you've been served a TRO.
-From here on you'll be informed of the date of a final hearing, which should be conducted sometime within the next few weeks.
+A judge can issue a TRO ex parte, or with only one party present.
+After that, the police will serve you with the TRO and the date of a final hearing, which should be conducted sometime within the next few weeks.

 It's highly recommended that you cooperate throughout this process.
 Law enforcement will be ordered to seize your firearms, and if you live with the plaintiff (the victim), you may be asked to leave your home until the TRO expires.
 When it comes to vacating your home, it's important to note that your ownership of the residence won't have any bearing on your obligation to move out.
 Regardless, you will be forced to leave.

 TROs last until a judge removes it, issues a further court order, or issues a FRO.